JackB-1/thesisapp/README.md

 # Mobile Application Overview

 ## Introduction
-This mobile application provides a user-friendly interface for connecting to Movesense sensors and visualizing activity data in real-time.
+This mobile application is developed as part of a master's thesis titled "Design and development of an interactive mobile application for wearable sensor data collection and visualization: A user-centric approach.
+The mobile application provides a user-friendly interface for connecting to Movesense sensors and visualizing activity data in real-time.
 It is designed primarily for Android devices, with iOS compatibility not currently supported.
+Users can interact with the app to connect to Movesense sensors, which collect IMU6 data (3D acceleration and 3D gyroscope measurements), which further is processed through a machine learning (ML) model to enhance data interpretation.
+The processed data is visualized in real-time, offering immediate insights into the user's physical activities.
+The activity predicted by the ML model is then saved to the mobile phone's local storage.
+There is an "Activities" tab where all activities for a selected date is visualized, visualization is achieved through a graph.

 ## Features
 - **Sensor Connection**: Users can connect to Movesense sensors.
 The application displays a list of all connected sensors.